open/close all folders

 - Closet Sublet: The Trope Codifier.
 She lives in Ataru's closet (possibly a pun on the Japanese slang for Pretty Freeloader).
 She's sometimes shown living in her spaceship at times, however.

 - Cool Big Sis: To Jariten.

-- Crazy-Prepared: Lum nearly always carries around some kind of weird alien device is useful to the situation at hand (and usually it makes the trouble one hundred times worse).
+- Crazy-Prepared: Lum nearly always carries around some kind of weird alien device useful to the situation at hand (but usually it makes the trouble one hundred times worse).

 - Defeat by Modesty: How Ataru defeated her in the tag game.
 He stole her bikini top and this made Lum let her guard down long enough for him to catch her horns.